United States Regiments & Batteries > Maryland > 2nd Maryland Infantry Regiment

 June 18-July 2 Expedition to New Berne

-July 6-10 Moved to Newport News, Va. and attached to 1st Brigade, 2nd Division, 9th Army Corps, Army of the Potomac
+July 6-10 Moved to Newport News, Va. and attached to 1st Brigade, 2nd Division, 9th Corps, Army of the Potomac

 August 2-7 To Aquia Creek and Fredericksburg